lukes/nanook/README.md

 account.receive
 ```

-The `receive` method when called without any arguments, as above, will receive the latest pending block for an account in a wallet.
+The `receive` method when called without any arguments, as above, will receive the latest pending payment for an account in a wallet.
 It will either return a RPC response containing the block if a payment was received, or `false` if there were no pending payments to receive.

 You can also receive a specific pending block if you know it (you may have discovered it through calling `account.pending` for example):